 - Variables used inside fun should be explicitly passed as an argument to fun.
 Developers should not rely on closures to capture variables in the calling environment of basiliskRun. - Developers should not attempt to pass complex objects to memory in or out of fun.
 This mostly refers to objects that contain custom pointers to memory, e.g., file handles, pointers to reticulate objects.
 Both the arguments and return values of fun should be pure R objects. - Functions or variables from non-base R packages should be prefixed with the package name via ::, or those packages should be reloaded inside fun.
-However, if fun loads Python packages that might trigger the last resort fallback, no functions or variables should be used from non-base R packages.

 Developers can test that their function behaves correctly in basiliskRun by setting setBasiliskShared and setBasiliskFork to FALSE.
 This forces the execution of fun in a new process; any incorrect assumption of shared environments will cause errors.
-If fun involves fallback-inducing Python packages, developers can further set setBasiliskForceFallback before running basiliskRun.
-This tests that fun works with the minimal conda-supplied R installation.